Exploring the Digital Operational Resilience Act (DORA) – How Financial Risk and ICT Risk Have Become One

 A cloudy outlook

-Storage and compute services offered by AWS, Microsoft Azure and other cloud service providers aren't exempt from DORA, at least not if they are Critical Third-Party Providers to banking and financial firms.
+Storage and computing services offered by AWS, Microsoft Azure, and other cloud service providers aren't exempt from DORA, at least not if they are critical third-party providers to banking and financial firms.

 Even so, the burden will remain mostly on the banking and financial services firms themselves.
 Excuses such as "It wasn't our fault!
-Amazon/Microsoft did it!" may still be true but will no longer be any defence against hefty fines and possible legal repercussions.
+Amazon/Microsoft did it!" may still be true, but there will no longer be any defense against hefty fines and possible legal repercussions.

 The broader picture for DORA and a dash of economic theory